glasses-n-contacts/message-analyzer/README.md

     {
         message: text message content,
         date_delivered: delivered date,
-        reaction: 1 for reaction, 0 for other,
+        is_reaction: 1 for reaction, 0 for other,
         associated_message_guid: (only for reactions) the message guid associated with the reaction,
-        messager: 1 for 'me', 0 for the other,
+        is_from_me: 1 for 'me', 0 for the other,
         attachment: (only for messages with attachment) filename of the attachment,
         guid: (only for non-reactions) guid of the message,
         reactions: for messenger, reactions are already attached to messages,